-The Disconnect mobile app was removed from the Google Play Store last year, apparently on the grounds that it blocks malvertizing websites against Google policy.
+The Disconnect Android VPN app was removed from the Google Play Store last year, apparently on the grounds that it blocks malvertizing websites against Google policy.
 Despite reports that it had returned to the Play Store, it does not appear to be available and has to be downloaded directly from the Disconnect website.

 The mobile app is very similar to the desktop version...

 … it maps and blocks tracking by websites…